Palem1988/blocknetdx-utils/README.md

 # Running the tests

-1. Update your credentials in the */interface/xbridge_rpc.py* file.
+1. Update the tests.conf file with your credential parameters, and adjust the options to control some behaviors of the program.

-2. Update the LOG_DIR variable in the *xbridge_logger.py* file to define the output folder where you want log files to be stored.
+If some required parameters are not filled, the program will stop.

-** Caution for Linux users !**
+Also set the number of runs you want launch by default, when command line parameters are not provided.

-Adjust the form of the path to match the one of your platform.
+2. Run the python with or without the optional parameters.

-3. Run the python with the number of tests you want.
+If you don't specify the optional parameters, those in the tests.conf file will be used.

 ```
 python build_time_tests.py --unittest=100 --sequence=100